MakeSchool-Tutorials/Makestagram-Swift-V3/P11-Keeping-Users-Logged-In/content.md

 Run the app and go through the login flow.
 Terminate the app and run it again.
 You'll notice that we're now directed to the appropriate initial view controller based on whether we previously authenticated with Firebase.

 Currently, we haven't implemented a way to log out, switch users, and get back to the `LoginViewController`.
-However, a easy hack around this is deleting the app and installing it again on your phone.
+However, an easy hack around this is deleting the app and installing it again on your phone.
 Remember each user's `UserDefaults` will be cleared when the app is deleted from their phone.